masteringmodernpayments/book/basic_integration.md

 [basic-integration-aws]: http://aws.amazon.com
 [basic-integration-stripe-api-keys]: https://dashboard.stripe.com/account/apikeys
 [basic-integration-stripe-mock]: https://github.com/rebelidealist/stripe-ruby-mock

-# Basic Integration

-* Create a basic Rails application
-* Do the simplest Stripe integration
-* Learn how to deploy to Heroku

----

 In this chapter we're going to create a simple Rails application so we have something to work with for later chapters.
 All of the rest of the examples in the guide will be based on this app.